Hushoffice

 • By: Hushoffice Team

-Back to the office.
-How to get back in the swing of things this September
+Back to the office: get back into the rhythm this September

 Back to the office – tl;dr

-• Don’t try to hit the ground running — give yourself a week to get back in the ring
+• Don’t expect yourself to kick off right away – give yourself a couple of days to get back on track.

 – says Mateusz Barczyk, Senior Brand Manager, Hushoffice.

-Lack of motivation is typical, too!
-Whatever the case, don’t beat yourself up for feeling some friction returning to work.
-You’re human, after all.
+Decreased motivation can be an issue, too.
+Whatever the case, don’t blame yourself for feeling a bit resistant to returning to work.
+We are all human, after all.

 HushPhone office call booth